juniorsundarCasual/TGT/vault/volume-3.chapter-194.md

 "You're in late?"
 Grace's voice commented from behind her.
 Jean jolted her neck and addressed the garden's owner and caretaker with as sincere of a smile her face could muster.
 Jean acknowledged Grace's question with pursed lips and an inattentive nod.
 It was close to sunset - Jean didn't usually visit the gardens during this part of the day.
 Usually, Jean frequented the gardens early in the morning.

 "If you're here now, it means something's bothering you," Grace deduced accurately.
 Once again, Jean was completely floored.
 There weren't that many people in this would who could read her so easily like a book, especially after her treatment.
 In fact, she could count the number of people with just one hand- no- just two fingers.
-The first, of course, was her teacher, Sect Leader Larks.
+The first, of course, was her teacher, Mister Larks.
 The second, surprisingly, was Matron Reva.

 Grace noticed Jean's eyes faltering and her lips moving up and down.
 Whatever the girl was struggling with, was something she found difficult to vocalise.
 No matter, "Help me survey the garden first.
 Tell me what's on your mind after.
 Okay?"